-Institute for World Justice has two major missions: to help prevent future genocides and other intercultural violence and injustices through education, and to aid in the post-genocide recovery and rebuilding of Rwanda.
-Through these efforts, Institute for World Justice proposes to help teach the next generation of world citizens to be active in confronting societal conditions that might lead to genocide, including prejudice, hatred, racism, anti-Semitism, homophobia, social inequality, and intolerance of any kind.
+Cummings Institute for World Justice has two major missions: to help prevent future genocides and other intercultural violence and injustices through education, and to aid in the post-genocide recovery and rebuilding of Rwanda.
+Through these efforts, Cummings Institute for World Justice proposes to lend support to those who will teach the next generation of world citizens to be active in confronting societal conditions that might lead to genocide, including prejudice, hatred, racism, anti-Semitism, homophobia, social inequality, and intolerance of any kind.

-In 2012, through invitation-only grants of $100,000 each, Institute for World Justice is pleased to partner with the below national and international organizations.
+In 2012 and 2013, through invitation-only grants, Cummings Institute for World Justice was pleased to partner with all the following national and international organizations.

 To support its professional skills program, designed to provide students with the tools they need to enter the job market after they graduate and leave the Village.